jonaslu/sider/README.md

 $ sider db start my-own-db my-own-snapshot

 ...Oh, I wrote the program but can't remember that command-line switch...
-$> sider --help
+$> sider help
 ```

-# Before we install: a word on

-## ...snapshots
-A snapshot is like a commit or errr... snapshot
-of a database.
-This is what you export from somewhere most often some running test or prod database.
-and add into sider.
-A copy fo this is then what you then run as a db.
-There is also an option to start with an empty database with no import dump required.

-## ...dbs
-Dbs is the database files that the engine manipulates.
-It's the running live version of a database.

-## ...engines
-An engine is the type of database currently being redis, mariadb and postgres.
-An engine knows how to run a particular type of dump which is associated when
-importing the snapshot.

-## ...settings
-Setting govern what port the db starts up at and can hold other settings too depending on what
-the engine supports (e g redis currently supports version also).
-The engine itself will provide
-any default settings it needs to be able to run a dump.

-These settings can be overriden on 3 levels: engine, db and command-line.
-They are also prioritized in that order.
-To set a config (e g the starting
-port) for an engine type:
-`sider engine setconf redis port=1234`

-This setting will override the default and be used for all coming
-invocations where the db or command-line settings have not been specified.

-To list the settings on an engine (example redis) type:
-`sider engine getconf redis`.
-This will mix any defaults with any explicitly set values via `setconf`.

-The engine setting can be overriden on a db-level.
-This setting
-will be used for all future invocations on that db.
-This gives you
-the ability to start dbs on different ports.

-To set port on a particular db type:
-`sider db setconf <db-name> port=1234`

-To list the stored settings on a db type:
-`sider db getconf <db-name>`.
-To get the full overview of what settings will be used
-(a merge of the engine and db settings) you can do that in the
-`sider db list -s` where `-s` lists the merged settings.

-Lastly you can also set settings on the command-line.
-They are
-used for that invocation only (but if the parameter `-p` is given when
-running `sider db start` the setting will be persisted (akin to calling
-`sider db setconf`)).

-Example:
-`sider db start my-db port=1234 version=3.2.1`

-The settings can be removed on an engine and db via `remconf`.
+# Terminology

+## Snapshots
+A snapshot is an imported dump of a database.
+You can also create empty snapshots and initialize
+them with data yourself.

+## Databases
+The database is a cloned copy of a snapshot making the
+snapshot immutable and the database mutable.
+You can reset
+a database to the initial snapshot state at any time.

+## Engines
+Is the supported database types - currently:
+- Redis
+- Postgres
+- Mariadb

+## Runtime settings
+Settings are applied when running a database and controls
+what port to run plus any other individual settings supported
+by the engine (example: engine version).

+The engine itself will provide default settings.
+Settings can be overriden on the engine, snapshot, db and command-line
+and prioritized in that order if overridden.

+Settings are persisted between invocations with the exception
+of command-line settings.

 # Installation

 ## Prerequisites
-Sider currently only depends on [docker](https://www.docker.com/) for running the different
+Sider depends on [docker](https://www.docker.com/) for running the different
 supported database engines.
 You must have docker installed
 and on your path.